Feynman Categories: Examples

 \subsubsection{Compositions in $\Gr$ compared to morphisms of the underlying graphs}

-This section can be skipped.
-It is intended for the reader that is used to dealing with graphs as objects not as underlying objects of morphisms and gives details to clarify the relationship and differences.
+This section is intended for the reader that is used to dealing with graphs as objects not as underlying objects of morphisms and gives details to clarify the relationship and differences.
 The morphisms of graphs of this section appear in $\Gr$ as compositions in the following way.
 Let $\phi_0$, $\phi_1$ and $\phi_2$ be morphisms such that $\phi_0=\phi_1\circ \phi_2$